Smarter Measure – Find out if online classes are right for you!

 - Scheduled with class meetings on specific days and times.

-– Class meetings are not scheduled for a specific room at AC or an AC Center.
+- Class meetings are not scheduled for any specific physical classroom.

-– Course can be accessed from a location with available internet or trusted wifi service
+- Course can be accessed from any location with available internet or trusted wifi service.

 - Regularly scheduled interaction with course instructor online

-– Instructor teaches from his/her designated virtual location, such as an office.
+- Instructor teaches from virtual location, such as an office.

 - Section identification is V (V01)